Nevvman18/rs41-nfw/README.md

 * Flight controling algorithms.
 Ability to rapidly send packets when below set altitude.
 * Calibration modes for temperature and humidity sensor on the silver boom
 * And many more - mentioned in [changelog](#firmware-changelog) and [manual](./fw/OPERATION_MANUAL.md)

+## Terms of Use
+**RS41-NFW** project (author - Franek *nevvman SP5FRA*) is released under **GNU GPL-3.0 license**.
+This software is **open source** and **free to use for amateur projects**, **which cannot lead to profit** in any kind.
+This excludes usage of this firmware as a commercial product. **For commercial use, please contact me**.
+The creator of this project isn't at all responsible for any kind of harm made by devices operated with these instructions.
+Follow your local law about radio transmissions and ballon flights.
+Altough the firmware **tested successfully** on several dozen of flights, keep in mind that it is still a *hobbyst project*.

 ## Installation guide